-Based on their website, I would expect an easy and intuitive navigation, but again have not tested it.
+Based on their website, I would expect easy and intuitive navigation but again have not tested it.

 Fees – 3/5

-You pay an annual 1.5% comission plus a 20% commission at the sale.
+You pay an annual 1.5% commission plus a 20% commission at the sale.
 This reduces your profitability especially if the painting did not appreciate significantly well.
-If you invest 1000 USD in a painting appreciating with 10% every year and Masterworks sells it in 5 years, you will in the end make $610,51-$75 (the 1,5% commission) – $107,1 (the 20% on the profit) = $ 428,4 which equates to a 7,4% which is still decent.
+If you invest 1000 USD in a painting appreciating with 10% every year and Masterworks sells it in 5 years, you will, in the end, make $610,51-$75 (the 1,5% commission) – $107,1 (the 20% on the profit) = $ 428,4 which equates to a 7,4% which is still decent.
 But the fees are pretty hefty.

 Risk – 3/5

 While I can appreciate a nice painting, I am not the guy you will randomly meet at the art gallery.
 The world of fine artwork is foreign to me and at this stage, I would feel uncomfortable investing in an asset class I do not understand well.
 What I can say however is that the investment is pretty illiquid, meaning once you have purchased a fraction of a painting, your money is blocked until there is a sale.
 Masterworks has however recently created a secondary market though where investors can trade shares, but it still remains a less liquid market compared to say, the stock markets.
 The Buy & Hold strategy is the way to go if you intend to profit from this type of investment.
 Masterworks was founded in 2017 which makes it both a modern platform but as well a platform with a limited track record.
 Time will tell how investments have worked out.

 On the positive side, the fact that Masterworks buys the painting before offering it to the investors gives some “security”.
 Why would they buy paintings if they do not believe the value will appreciate?
 They have the sales commission incentive as well.
 In addition, the art price index has outperformed the S&P500 in the last 20 years (I could not find the numbers further than February 2020).